Choke Canyon

-Choke Canyon (titled On Dangerous Ground outside the United States) is a 1986 movie starring Stephen Collins as a "cowboy scientist" trying to develop an alternative energy source.
+Choke Canyon (titled On Dangerous Ground outside the United States) is a 1986 American film.
+It stars Stephen Collins as a "cowboy scientist" trying to develop an alternative energy source.
 It was filmed mostly in the vicinity of Moab, Utah.

 Plot

 Harvard educated Dr. David Lowell's (Collins) research is carried out in the canyon country of southern Utah and must be conducted at the same time Halley's Comet is passing over the earth.
 Lowell is trying to find a safe, cheap energy source using the sound waves the comet generates.